Posted on Leave a comment

 Severe DysplasiaExtensive joint abnormalityShould not be bred.

 Important: Preliminary hip evaluations taken before 24 months do not count as OFA clearances and are not assigned a number.
-Some breeders reference preliminary results as though they are final clearances.
-They are not.
 Always verify the dog has a permanent OFA number, meaning the dog was at least 24 months old at evaluation.

 PennHIP is an alternative hip evaluation method developed at the University of Pennsylvania.
-It measures hip laxity and can be performed as early as 16 weeks, though most breeders also obtain a permanent OFA evaluation at 24 months.
+It measures hip laxity and can be performed as early as 16 weeks.
 PennHIP results are expressed as a Distraction Index score compared against the breed median.
-A score below the breed median is generally considered favorable.

 Durant Apexx The Whole Constellation, OFA-evaluated American Akita breeding dog at Apexx Akitas, demonstrating correct structure and athletic movement in snow